Cash Cash: Say It Like You Feel It (2020−present)

 In 2020, Cash Cash began releasing singles for their upcoming fifth album.
 They released "Mean It" on January 24, featuring American singer Wrabel.
 On March 2, the group collaborated with Andy Grammer and released a reimagined version of his song "I Found You".
 In May 2020, they released "Gasoline" featuring Laura White, which reached the Top 10 on the US Dance/Mix Show Airplay chart.
 The group released another single on February 12, 2021, titled "Too Late" with Wiz Khalifa and Lukas Graham.
 The group's fifth album Say It Like You Feel It was released on May 14, 2021.
 The album features many singles released for the album including "Mean It", "Gasoline" and "Too Late", as well as previously released singles "Matches", "All My Love", "Belong", "Jewel", "Finest Hour" and "Call You".
 Additionally, the album features collaborations with Conor Maynard, Abir, Phoebe Ryan and Alex Newell.
-Former live guitarist Mike Doerr (now known as Zookëper) contributed on the band's album as a co-producer.
+Former live guitarist Mike Doerr (now known as Zookëper) contributed on the band's album as a co-producer on their song "Gasoline" featuring Laura White.
 Cash Cash released a new series called Produced Mixed Mastered, documenting the behind the scenes process of them working on their fifth album and their song "Too Late".
 The group also released a remix of "Way Less Sad" by AJR on June 29.
 The band hosted the 40th Annual RAMMY Awards Gala in July 2022.

 On August 26, 2022, the group signed with Ultra Records.
 They released their first single with the label on January 13, 2023, titled "Anyway" featuring Irish singer-songwriter RuthAnne.
 On May 19, Cash Cash released the single "Bleach (Move On)", which features returning lead vocals from Jean Paul Makhlouf since the group's third album, The Beat Goes On.
 On September 15, the group released a remix version of "Tell It to My Heart" by Taylor Dayne.
 The remix reached number 32 on the US Hot Dance/Electronic Songs chart and won the 2024 Electronic Dance Music Awards for Remake of the Year.
+The group signed as resident DJ's at Las Vegas's Zouk Nightclub & Ayu Dayclub located in Resorts World Casino Hotel from 2021 to 2025.